 Beside seabirds, the island has a fascinating history covering everything from Viking raids, witchcraft, and smuggling to Jacobite risings and murdered saints.
 Evidence of Bronze Age burials have been also discovered, and the remains of one of Scotland’s earliest churches still survive.
 Despite the existence of medieval ruins, I didn’t visit them as I was too consumed by puffin spotting.
 Who knew this die hard history geek would one day opt for twitching over a pile of old stones.

-The Isle of May is also home to three lighthouses,.
+The Isle of May is also home to three lighthouses.
 The oldest, a coal-fired beacon dates to 1636.
 It was Scotland’s first lighthouse.
-I hazarded a guess that one would have to be a Stevenson lighthouse, and I was right.
-Robert Stevenson, the grandfather of Robert Louis Stevenson had built a grey castle like lighthouse on the island.
-Stevenson lighthouses seem to follow us on our travels around Scotland.
+I hazarded a guess that at least one would be a Stevenson lighthouse, and I was right.
+Robert Stevenson, the grandfather of Robert Louis Stevenson had built rather grand castle like lighthouse on the island.
+Wherever we travel in Scotland, there’s always a Stevenson lighthouse just around the corner.

 I found out too, that a haunting sound from my past once emanated from the island – the muffled blast of the foghorn, which I loved hearing as a child.
 I couldn’t resist a peep inside the South Horn building which was open.
 I’d love to hear the horn again, on a dark, foggy night.